notions11/mybots/README.md

 First of all, the move and change size evolutions don't show up at all.
 In addition, despite changing to a nonsesor/sensor have the same probability of showing up as a weight change, from this experiement, weight changes happend almost 8 times as often.

 ## Conclusion/Future Work
-If I had more time, I would firstly run more iterations with weighted evolution.
+If I had more time, I would firstly run more iterations with weighted mutation.
 I think intuitively, my hypothesis made sense: "If certain evolutions were proven to be more effective in the random enviornment, if we were to focus on them then robots could evolve faster".
 However, this proved not to be the case.
 My guess as to why this happened is because the evolution methods that showed up less are still important.
 Maybe even though they were less frequent they had more of an impact on the robot whereas weight changing and sensor changing were rather small and thus only improved the robot by a few decimal fitness points.

-## YouTube
-This video can be found https://youtu.be/saK9kx8cg8k

 ## Run the Code
 After downloading all the code, run the file named **main.py**.
 This will essentially run search.py and the rest of the code to run the simulation.
-You can also change the variables in constants.py to modify things such as the number of generations
+You can also change the variables in constants.py to modify things such as the number of generations.
+In this Github repo there is also a weight-constants and several files named "train **#**" or "untrain **#**" The files together represent the pickling and seeds used to generate robots.
+To implement these you have to change the specific files in robot.py and choose the corresponding weights in solution.py